Charge density waves and electronic properties of superconducting kagome metals

-In this work, we have investigated the structural and electronic properties of the CDW phase by first principles calculations.
-We find that the CDW transition is driven by a breathing phonon mode of the kagome lattice.
-The resultant $2\times 2$ superlattice energetically favors an \textit{inverse} Star of David (ISD) pattern rather than the SD, for all three compounds.
+In this work, we have investigated the structural and electronic properties of the CDW phase by first-principles density-functional theory \cite{SM} calculations.
+We find that the CDW transition is related to breathing phonon modes of the kagome lattice and electronically mediated by the Fermi surface instability.
+The resultant $2\times 2$ CDW favors an \textit{inverse} Star of David (ISD) deformation rather than the SD energetically for all three compounds.
 The STM images simulated for the ISD phase agree with the recent experiment.
 The CDW distortion modulates the Fermi surface but preserves the $\mathbb{Z}_{2}$ topology of the pristine phase.
-We evaluate the electron-phonon coupling in the CDW phase and find it is too weak to interpret the superconductivity in all three materials.
-It may imply the existence of unconventional superconductivity pairing.
+We find the electron-phonon coupling too weak to interpret the superconductivity for three materials.
+It may indicate the existence of unconventional superconductivity pairing.